 Bridgit, SMART Board, SMART Meeting Pro, SMART Notebook, smarttech, the SMART logo and all SMART taglines are trademarks or registered trademarks of SMART Technologies ULC in the U.S. and/or other countries.
 Microsoft, Windows, Windows Server, DirectShow and Outlook are either a registered trademark or trademarks of Microsoft Corporation in the U.S. and/or other countries.
-Apple, Mac, OS X, iSight, and QuickTime are registered trademarks of Apple, Inc. VMware is a registered trademark or trademark of VMware, Inc. in the United States and/or other jurisdictions.
+Apple, Mac, Mac OS, OS X, iOS, iSight and QuickTime are trademarks of Apple, Inc. registered in the U.S. and other countries.
+VMware is a registered trademark or trademark of VMware, Inc. in the United States and/or other jurisdictions.
 All other third-party product and company names may be trademarks of their respective owners.